Gankris96/illumio-coding-challenge/README.md

 I created a separate csv file `my_csv_input_file.csv` which contains certain border cases that I could think of and ran the code with certain queries to test for corner cases.
 It seemed to work well.

+With more time I would have liked to write more extensive unit tests and performance tests to make the program more robust and measure performace.

 # Performance

 I created a csv file with several rules (close to 10000) by using MS Excel to generate some rules.
 I was able to load the table in under 5 seconds and queries were really performant with results being returned within 1 second for a batch of 50 queries.